AndriiHeonia/firmCardStory/docs/article/article.en.md

 Now we can browse to: [desktop.bundles/index/index.html](http://localhost:8080/desktop.bundles/index/index.html) and the page that was built:
 ![The build's result ](__images/article__images.build1.jpeg)

-It's very convenient to use [bem server](http://ru.bem.info/tools/bem/commands/) during the development phase of a project.  bem server will perform the necessary parts of the build process for each browser request received.
+It's very convenient to use [bem server](http://ru.bem.info/tools/bem/commands/) during the development phase of a project.
+Bem server will perform the necessary parts of the build process for each browser request received.
 To run the bem server you need to execute it from it's path located within the project folder:

     $ ./node_modules/bem/bin/bem server